Keith Baker (game designer)

-Keith Baker is a game designer and fantasy novel author.
+Keith Baker is an American game designer and fantasy novel author.
 In addition to working with Wizards of the Coast on the creation of Eberron, he has also contributed material for Goodman Games, Paizo Publishing and Green Ronin Publishing.
 In 2014, Baker and Jennifer Ellis co-founded the indie tabletop game company Twogether Studios.

 Personal life

 Baker lives in Portland, Oregon.
 He has a tattoo of the Greater Mark of Making on his right arm.
 He is married to product designer Jenn Ellis.

 Career

 Prior to working in the role-playing game industry, he worked in the video game industry with Magnet Interactive Studios and a Colorado company, VR1.

 Keith Baker started as a freelancer known for his work at Atlas Games.
 His Dungeons & Dragons campaign setting of Eberron was chosen as the winner among the 11,000 submissions to the Wizards of the Coast Fantasy Setting Search in 2002.
 Baker designed the Eberron Campaign Setting (2004) book with James Wyatt and Bill Slavicsek, the first book to focus on the background of the setting.

 Baker has been a role-playing game designer across multiple systems besides Dungeons & Dragons, including systems such as Pathfinder, 13th Age (2012) and Titansgrave: The Ashes of Valkana (2015).
 Essays by Baker on role-playing design and other game features have been published in the Kobold Guides series - including Adventures (2008), Complete Kobold Guide to Game Design (2012), The Kobold Guide to Worldbuilding (2012), and Kobold Guide to Gamemastering (2017).